Tur\'an's problem and Ramsey numbers for trees: 1. Introduction

-\subheading{1.
-Introduction} In the paper, all graphs are simple graphs.
+\q\ In this paper, all graphs are simple graphs.
 For a graph $G=(V(G),E(G))$ let $e(G)=|E(G)|$ be the number of edges in $G$ and let $\Delta(G)$ be the maximal degree of $G$.
-For a forbidden graph $L$, let $ex(p;L)$ denote the maximal number of edges in a graph of order $p$ not containing any copies of $L$.
-The corresponding Tur\'an's problem is to evaluate $ex(p;L)$.
-For a graph $G$ of order $p$, if $G$ does not contain any copies of $L$ and $e(G)=ex(p;L)$, we say that $G$ is an extremal graph.
-In the paper we also use $Ex(p;L)$ to denote the set of extremal graphs of order $p$ not containing $L$ as a subgraph.
+For a forbidden graph $L$, let $\ex(p;L)$ denote the maximal number of edges in a graph of order $p$ not containing any copies of $L$.
+The corresponding Tur\'an problem is to evaluate $\ex(p;L)$.
+For a graph $G$ of order $p$, if $G$ does not contain any copies of $L$ and $e(G)=\ex(p;L)$, we say that $G$ is an extremal graph.
+In this paper we also use $\Ex(p;L)$ to denote the set of extremal graphs of order $p$ not containing $L$ as a subgraph.
 Let $\Bbb N$ be the set of positive integers.
 Let $p,n\in\Bbb N$ with $p\ge n\ge 2$.
-For a given tree $T_n$ on $n$ vertices, it is difficult to determine the value of $ex(p;T_n)$.
-The famous Erd\"os-S\'os conjecture asserts that $ex(p;T_n)\le \f{(n-2)p}2$.
-For the progress on the Erd\"os-S\'os conjecture, see for example [Si, W].
+For a given tree $T_n$ on $n$ vertices, it is difficult to determine the value of $\ex(p;T_n)$.
+The famous Erd\H os-S\'os conjecture asserts that $\ex(p;T_n)\le \f{(n-2)p}2$.
+For the progress on the Erd\H os-S\'os conjecture, see for example [8, 11].
 Write $p=k(n-1)+r$, where $k\in\Bbb N$ and $r\in\{0,1,\ldots,n-2\}$.
 Let $P_n$ be the path on $n$ vertices.
-In [FS] Faudree and Schelp showed that
+In [4] Faudree and Schelp showed that